 I don’t know – it’s kind of a hard story to describe, with lots of sub-plots going on, but it just unwinds so fantastically, I didn’t want to put it down.

-This book has been wildly popular, so if you’ve read it, I’d love to hear what you think.
+This novel has been wildly popular, so if you’ve read The Storied Life of A.J.
+Fikry, I’d love to hear what you think.
 And if you haven’t read it, definitely consider giving it a spin.